 4. Metallic Thread

-Metallic threads are regarded for their luxury look and shine.
-The metallic thread can produce embroideries with lustrous shine and polish.
-For their incredible appeal and gloss, they are more expensive than any other thread.
+Metallic threads are regarded for their luxury look and durability.
+The metallic thread can produce embroideries with lustrous shine that last longer.
+For their incredible appeal and strength, they are more expensive than any other thread.

 5. Rayon Thread

-Rayon or Viscose Thread is one of the most popular embroidery threads that embroiderers use in the embroidery industry.
-The thread is famous for its unmatched sheen, high tensile strength and durability.
+Rayon or Viscose Thread is one of the most popular embroidery threads that embroiders use in the embroidery industry.
+The thread is famous for its unmatched sheen, high tensile strength, and durability.
 Rayon is made from cellulose fiber and comes in a range of colors.

 6. Nylon Thread

-Nylon is another synthetic thread that is used by the embroiderers.
+Nylon is another synthetic thread that is used by the embroiders.
 However, this is not the best thread when it comes to quality and durability.
-Though a nylon thread is praised for its elasticity and strength, it is not the best thread to use in the embroideries.
+Though a nylon thread is praised for its elasticity and strength, it is not the best thread to use in embroideries.

-The primary reason why professionals don’t recommend nylon threads is that it gets scorched from exposure to higher temperature.
+The primary reason why professionals don’t recommend nylon threads is that it gets scorched from exposure to high heat.
 The bonded nylon thread is the top-rated type of nylon that is used in the industry to decorate heavy-duty stuff.
-Nylon thread is highly invisible and is ideal to use in appliques, custom embroidered patches and quits.
+Nylon thread is highly invisible and is ideal to use in appliques, custom embroidered patches, and quits.